sa-mw-dach/manuela-dev/PROJECT_MANAGEMENT.md

    1. Optional: The team member wants the Task to be reviewed.
 The details of what and how to review is documented in the comments of the task (GitHub Issue).
 After a successful review, by commenting the Task by the reviewer, -> 4.
    2. Optional: Request for comments
 4. The team member moves the Task to "Done" but does not close it.

+5. When a ticket is closed, please document Why. e.g. when performing a review "add a LGTM -> Close", or "Sprint Review Meeting: consens story is complete and done -> close".

 * According to the Kanban value WIP (Work in Progress), there should be only one Task per user at a time "In Progress".
 Limitting the WIP is important.